 The academic year is almost coming to an end.
 Another year living, working and studying during a worldwide pandemic.
 It has been a challenging year for everyone, but luckily a lot of students were able to continue their studies online.
 We can imagine you are wondering how the academic year 2021/2022 is going to look like.
 Let’s sum up what we know.

 We are happy that we can welcome students back on campus from September onward.
 Students will get small scale and interactive education.
 This means there are no online alternatives for classes or practical’s.
 All the students have to be able to come to campus every weekday.
-So be sure to check our blogs about housing if you need tips on finding a room.
+So be sure to check persuasive essay on human trafficking if you need tips on finding a room.

 You do have to take into account that there will be some additional measures.
 What they depend on the situation in September.
 But you can think of using (free) self-tests before coming to campus and reserving a place to study.